-The military spouse community is thriving with men and women who have decided to take the challenges of military life into their own hands and turn them into business ventures, creative ideas and nonprofits that aim at helping fellow military families.
+The military spouse community is thriving with men and women who have decided to take the challenges of military life into their own hands and turn them into business ventures, creative ideas, and nonprofits that aim to help fellow military families.

 It’s thanks to them that the military spouse community has been witnessing a revival.
 Contemporary spouses are driven to fill gaps within the community and provide military families with more encouragement, support and opportunities in the shape of mentorship programs, conferences and practical guidance.
 They have become leaders in setting up at-home businesses, marketing services and products, and networking.

 The rise of the military spouse community

 The military spouse community did not use to be as alive and engaged in military life.
 In fact, in the 1980s and 1990s, the spouse community existed very differently.
 Military spouses were limited to the support offered by military installations, where hundreds of women and children would gather to receive information regarding their military member’s whereabouts.

 It would take many years for change to happen.

 “In 2004, military leaders and employers recognized the need for better support but didn’t know how to reach non-traditional military spouses who left the base to seek support and employment outside of the military community,” said Deb Kloeppel, founder of Military Spouse Corporate Career Network.
 “There were limited resources by way of a direct-connect hiring system for military spouses into the corporate workforce.”